Scouts BSA: Program and activities

-The troop program and activities are determined by the senior patrol leader and the patrol leaders council under the oversight of the Scoutmaster.
+Troop programs and activities are determined by the senior patrol leader and a council of adults under the oversight of the Scoutmaster.
 Troops generally hold meetings weekly, although they can be irregular during the summer.
-Troop meeting activities may vary from training in Scout skills to planning camping trips or playing games.
+Troop meeting activities can include training in Scout skills to planning camping trips or playing games.

-Troops may plan outings and activities outside the troop meeting.
-These may involve camping, backpacking, hiking, canoeing, rafting, climbing, caving, rappelling, and other activities.
-These outings are an important place for Scouts to work on skills and rank advancement, have fun, and engage in productive outdoor activities.
+Troops may plan outings and activities outside the troop meeting, potentially involving outdoor programs such as camping, backpacking, hiking, canoeing, rafting, climbing, caving, or rappelling.
+These outings are intended to allow Scouts to work on skills and rank advancement, and have fun.

-Most councils own and operate one or more permanent camps.
-These camps may host a variety of activities throughout the year.
-The summer camp program provides a week-long session for troops that includes merit badge advancement and adventure activities.
-Facilities may include ranges for shooting sports – archery, rifle, and shotgun – and for climbing and rappelling.
+Most councils own and operate one or more permanent camps, that often host a variety of activities throughout the year.
+The BSA summer camp program provides a week-long session for troops that includes merit badge advancement and adventure activities.
+Camp facilities may include ranges for shooting sports (archery, rifle, and shotgun) or for climbing and rappelling.

 It is common for several troops within a district or council to gather at least once a year at a special weekend campout called a camporee.
 A camporee is a district- or council-wide event where several units camp and engage in activities, Scoutcraft competitions and learn specialized skills.

-The national Scout jamboree usually occurs every four years, and draws more than 30,000 Scouts from across the country and the world.
-The last jamboree took place in 2017 at The Summit Bechtel Family National Scout Reserve in West Virginia.
-The Summit is to be a permanent place for the Jamboree and an opportunity to construct a new high-adventure base.
+The national Scout jamboree usually occurs every four years and draws more than 30,000 Scouts from across the country and the world.
+Since 2013, Jamborees have been held at The Summit Bechtel Family National Scout Reserve in West Virginia, which is a new high-adventure base and intended to be a more permanent home for the Jamboree.

 Ideals

-The Scout Law, Scout Oath, Scout Motto, Scout Slogan, and Outdoor Code are the cornerstones of Scouts BSA.
-Each Scout learns to make these ideals a part of their way of life and personal growth.
-Scouts must memorize and understand these ideals.
-They also represent these ideals symbolically in official emblems.
+Several written elements are cornerstones of the program.